 You also can zoom in on various sections of the route map and even convert to satellite view for a better look at where the bus stops.
 And you can use the transit information to estimate how long the trip will take.
 To watch a video demo, go to Google.

-For more information about Google Maps for BlackBerry and related topics, visit the links on the next page.
+For more information about Google Maps for BlackBerry and related topics, visit the links below.